laurelr2020/csc-221-python-class/README.md

 #### find-csc.py:
 - This program finds the first occurance of the string "CSC", case-insensitive, in the input stream and prints the line number it occurs on.

-#### point.py
-- This program is an introduction to classes in python.

-#### rectangle.py
+#### geometry & main.py
-- This program worked more with classes and importing other classes.
+- These programs are an introduction to classes and importing into files.
+These programs have a Point object and a Rectangle object.
+The Rectangle object is created with a Point object acting as the upper left hand corner and a width and a height.
+The rectangle has a method to calculate the area of the rectangle.